 Simple English definitions for legal terms

-Read a random definition: invalid will
+Read a random definition: pain of, on

 Definition: Ethics is about how people choose to treat each other.
 It's about what is good for individuals and society, and what duties people have to themselves and others.
 It's not the same as the law, although the law often includes ethical principles.
 Many professions have codes of ethics that their members must follow, and breaking these codes can result in punishment.